-TVs will be advertised as 200, 400, or even 960Hz, with this number being attached to terms like "Motion Rate", "TruMotion", or others, depending on the brand.
-These numbers are a conflation of the true refresh rate, the backlight refresh rate, and additional refreshing by the processor.
-On ProductReview, we will only ever list a TVs true refresh rate in our item specs.
+While TVs can be advertised as 200, 400, or even 960Hz, using terms like ‘Motion Rate,’ ‘TruMotion,’ or others, these numbers are a conflation of the true refresh rate, reflecting backlight refresh rate, and additional refreshing by the processor.

-Pro Tip: True 100/120Hz TVs are more expensive to manufacture, so be wary if you see higher numbers advertised on budget TVs.
+Pro Tip #3: True 100/120Hz TVs are more expensive to manufacture, so be wary if you see higher numbers advertised on budget TVs.

 The number of HDMI ports a TV has may not seem important when buying a TV, but it’s a feature you’ll want to pay attention to.
 HDMI (High-Definition Media Interface) has become the most popular connection type because of its ability to carry high quality, uncompressed digital and audio data.
 Consider how many you’ll need as these are the ports that you’ll use to connect any external sound system, gaming console, DVD player, or set-top box such as an Apple TV.

-The most reputable brands that have consistently delivered quality TVs over time are the big names in the industry: Sony, Samsung, LG and Panasonic.
-Two of LG's OLED units, the and are the winners of the 2019 ProductReview Awards in the 4k Ultra HD TVs category.
+The most reputable TV brands that have consistently delivered over time are the big names in the 4K TV industry: , , and .
+The is the 2020 winner of the ProductReview Awards in the 4k Ultra HD TVs category.

 If you're serious about HDR support, it's worth noting that Samsung TVs don't offer Dolby Vision.
 They support HDR10+ instead, which currently does not have the same amount of content available.
-If you like Samsung's signature QLED screen technology but could do without the price tag, you may want to consider a TCL or Hisense TV, as Samsung has recently begun selling QLED technology to them.
+If you like Samsung's signature QLED screen technology but could do without the price tag, you may want to consider a or , as Samsung has recently begun selling QLED technology to them.

 Budget brands offer great value for money.
 Picture quality can rival their pricier competition, but the savings come by sacrificing software and processing power, which can mean slow load times, or a laggy interface.

-Some of the most popular TVs on ProductReview.com.au are ALDI's Bauhn TVs, and those made by online retailer Kogan.
+Some of the most popular TVs on ProductReview.com.au are , and those made by online retailer .
 Both these brands tend to release and re-release similar looking TVs in batches.
 While there may be minor upgrades or facelifts, overall quality can be inconsistent between release versions.

 Pro Tip: The last four digits of a Bauhn TV model number tell you the month and year it was released.
 For example, the ATV65UHD-0917 was part of ALDI's Special Buys for September 2017.